-Each of these drivers was delivered through a set of agreed actions in the Trust Action Plan, with key outcomes identified across the Trust and within each school; however, the Trust's work was significantly altered during the year as a result of the COVID-19 pandemic.
+Each of these drivers was delivered through a set of agreed actions in the Trust Strategic Plan, with key outcomes identified across the Trust and within each school.

 Public Benefit

 In setting our objectives and planning our activities the Trustees have carefully considered the Charity Commission's general guidance on public benefit.